 It is no easy task being a child.
 Real childhood, as opposed to our fantasies because of forgetfulness, is full of adversaries, worries, unknowns and some intense moments, for many even traumatic.
 In every step of the way, they are faced with the harsh realities of their larger than life dreams as they come crashing down.
 And they face the mysterious “No” which would remain mysterious for reasons they are incapable of understanding yet.
 Do you remember how you felt the world through your childhood eyes?
 No matter how much we shield or protect our children as parents, childhood always has its own intensities.
 And so do we, as adults; children of some more mature consciousness or eagle’s eye view.

-Here is where the wisdom of the tales comes, which we too have forgotten.
+Here is where the wisdom of folk and fairy tales comes, which we too have forgotten.
 Hope is often the through-line of the narrative but the teaching isn’t that it’s easy and gets us out of trouble like fairy dust or Aladdin’s genie from the lamp.

 Hope is a struggle.